aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/setting-a-task-to-a-subproject/_index.md

 {{% alert color="primary" %}}

 Microsoft Project provides the option to set a task to another project, known as a sub-project to the parent project.
-Aspose.Tasks API provides the same capability to set a task to another sub-project using the Tsk.SubProjectName property.
+Aspose.Tasks for Java API provides the same capability to set a task to another sub-project using the Tsk.SubProjectName property.

 {{% /alert %}}
 **Setting a Task to a SubProject**